Donrwalsh/Shop/README.md

 ### TODO

+- Proper formatting and commas on xp tnl input field.

 - All this stuff in app.component belongs somewhere better

 - NgRx and level input connected to account data in database.

+- Number inputs, level and xp tnl with validation based on values driven by level data.

+- Naturally, changes to these values need to persist to the database

 # Scripts